AMVICC: A Novel Benchmark for Cross-Modal Failure Mode Profiling for VLMs and IGMs: Extended Methodology and Supplemental Results

 \subsection{VLM Image Analysis Responses}

-When prompted to analyze the images generated in Section 3, the VLMs produced outputs containing their answers and explanations.
-These responses were used to calculate individual and pair accuracy for VLM evaluation.
+When prompted to analyze the images from the MMVP dataset, the VLMs produce outputs containing their answers and explanations.
+These responses are used to calculate individual and pair accuracies for VLM evaluation.
 One of the responses includes:

 \begin{small}

 \end{small}